battlecode/battlecode-server-2017/specs.md

 2. Robot executes player code until the total number of bytecodes executed exceeds the robot's allotted amount, with supply restrictions taken into account.
 3. Supply is subtracted based on how many bytecodes were used.
 4. Channels are updated with new broadcasts (if any).
-5. Actions are performed:
+5. Actions are performed in this order:
-    a.
-Supply is transferred between units.
+    - Supply is transferred between units.
-    b.
-Attacks happen, except for BASHER attacks.
+    - Attacks happen, except for BASHER attacks.
-    c.
-Missiles are launched (LAUNCHER only).
+    - Missiles are launched (LAUNCHER only).
-    d.
-Core actions (moving, mining, spawning, or building) happen.
+    - Core actions (moving, mining, spawning, or building) happen.
-    e.
-Basher attacks (BASHER only).
+    - Basher attacks (BASHER only).
 6. End-of-turn events: missile production, supply generation, commander health regeneration, and missile deaths.

 ### Timing